xzuyn/ROCm-Guides/Ubuntu-From-Windows-10/README.md

-# This is a WIP.
-Please ignore for now.

 # Prerequisites:
 1. A spare USB stick with at least 12GB, but 16GB or more is best.
 This will make a USB which you can drop `.iso` files onto and boot them easily.
 2. Be running on Windows 10 (or know how to reinterpret this guide to work for your OS).